Kirsova Ballet: Return to performance

 By February 1943 the company was boosted enough to resume public performances.
 This year saw five seasons at the "unsatisfactory" Conservatorium, a hall described as having a "chill atmosphere", but all of the seasons played to packed houses.

 The first, from 9–14 February, in aid of the Red Cross and the Legacy War Orphans Appeal, saw Les Sylphides once again, and the world premiere of Kirsova's new ballet Revolution of the Umbrellas, a story of social injustice and inequality, with music by Henry Krips and settings and costumes designed by Wolfgang Cardamatis.
 For the premiere Rachel Cameron played Little Anna and Peggy Sager the Spirit of the Lost Umbrella.
 The Sydney Morning Herald welcomed the "mobility and drama, and some moments of memorable beauty" and praised the "singularly fine work" of Cameron and Sager.

-From 15–20 March the company was back with Revolution of the Umbrellas, and the premiere of another Kirsova ballet, Hansel and Gretel with music by Englebert Humperdinck.
+From 15 to 20 March the company was back with Revolution of the Umbrellas, and the premiere of another Kirsova ballet, Hansel and Gretel with music by Engelbert Humperdinck.
 In this, Hansel was danced by Paul Clementin and Gretel by Strelsa Heckelman.
 June Newstead was The Witch and Peggy Sager was The Dawn Fairy.
 The settings and costumes were by Amie Kingston.
 Again, the Red Cross and the War Orphans Appeal benefitted from the season.

-The company's return to the Conservatorium was from 20–24 July, now with 45 dancers.
+The company's return to the Conservatorium was from 20 to 24 July, now with 45 dancers.
 Francis Poulenc's Jeunesse was a world premiere, with Rachel Cameron, Strelsa Heckelman and Paul Clementin dancing.
 The costumes were by Alice Danziger.
 Capriccio, to the music of Nikolai Rimsky-Korsakov, premiered as well, with Kirsova choreographing.
 Faust made another appearance.
 The usual charities benefitted.